Treesitter

 Lua module: vim.treesitter.language lua-treesitter-language

-Parsers are searched in the parser runtime directory, or the provided {path}
+Parsers are searched in the parser runtime directory, or the provided {path}.
+Can be used to check for available parsers before enabling treesitter features, e.g.,

 Parameters: